 On the network basics EE gets the nod with greater network coverage and unrivalled 4G internet speeds, but all these make EE one of the more expensive networks in the UK.

 On the other hand, Three closes the gap with 5G speeds on all plans at no extra cost, 71 inclusive roaming destinations, also on all plans without having to pay any extras and true unlimited data plans at competitive prices.
-We are not even including Three’s fastest 5G internet speeds claims, as we are yet to see test results from independent bodies.

 Three is Half Cooked’s overall winner due to its great value for money and slightly better features.